Trio (Trio album)

-Trio is the first studio album from the German band of the same name.
+Trio is the debut studio album from the German band of the same name.
 It was released on 27 October 1981, by Mercury Records.
 It included a bonus single and has a handle attached to the cover.

 The commercial success of the album only started in 1982 with the release of the third version, which included the song Da Da Da, this being previously available on a separate single before.

 After April 1982, as part of the Neue Deutsche Welle the song became a national and then an international hit.
 The album reached #3 on the German charts.
 The album Trio contains 14 songs in all, most of them with drums, electric guitar and vocals.
 The majority of songs describe failed relationships and occasionally include media criticism.